nicksarantinoudis/roboracer_sw_stack/README.md

 ## ROS2 Humble Build
 1. Create your workspace folder
-2. Run `colcon build` on the empty folder to initialize
+2. Create a src folder
-3. Create a src folder
+3. Run `colcon build` on the empty folder to initialize
-4. Clone the repository into the src folder
+5. Clone the repository into the src folder
-5. Run `rosdep update`
+6. Run `rosdep update`
-6. Run `rodep install --from-paths src -i -y`
+7. Run `rodep install --from-paths src -i -y`
-7. Run `colcon build`
+8. Run `colcon build`

 The build should be succesfully completed